 When your child’s reflexes are checked, the doctor is looking for problems with the nervous system.
 Simple tests of coordination and muscle strength combined with the developmental assessment are also used to look for diseases of the nervous system.

 Your doctor checks for different skeletal problems at different ages.
-At the early well child visits, your doctor checks to make sure your child does not have a problem with abnormal hip joints.
+At the early well-child visits, your doctor checks to make sure your child does not have a problem with abnormal hip joints.
 It is important to treat hip problems early to avoid the need for surgery.
 Your doctor also checks your baby’s legs and feet.
-The baby’s cramped position during pregnancy can cause the legs to appear bowed and may cause incurving of the feet.
+The baby’s cramped position during pregnancy can cause the legs to appear bowed and may cause the incurving of the feet.
 Such problems are temporary and will be outgrown.

-Sports injuries are the most frequent cause of bone and joint problems of older children.
+Sports injuries are the most frequent cause of bone and joint problems in older children.
 The next most common skeletal problem your doctor checks for is scoliosis or “S” curving of the back.
 Frequently, schools screen for scoliosis, and parents are asked to have a child with a positive screening test further evaluated.
 Scoliosis can be progressive and needs to be diagnosed early so it can be treated.
 It is more common in girls than in boys.

 At each visit, the doctor will examine your child’s skin for rashes, birthmarks, bruising, infection, or changes in moles.
 The skin may provide the first clue of an illness such as leukemia or problems with the nervous system.
 In the teen years, acne will be a primary concern – more for your teenager than for the doctor.
 There are lots of things to do to make sure your child does not end up with permanent scarring from untreated acne.
 Be sure to ask your doctor for help or for a referral to a dermatologist if necessary.